diyani22/diyani22.github.io/resources.md

 ---

 <h1>Videos</h1>
 <p>Below you will find videos covering the content of GCSE Computer Science to help you with your revision.
-Check them all out on my YouTube channel! - https://www.youtube.com/@compscicorner22</p>
+Check them all out on my [YouTube channel](https://www.youtube.com/@compscicorner22)!</p>

-# Video Carousel

 <div class="carousel-container">
   <!-- Carousel wrapper holding multiple items -->